Hungarian Rhapsody No. 5

 Hungarian Rhapsody No. 5, S.244/5, in E minor, is the fifth in a set of 19 Hungarian Rhapsodies by composer Franz Liszt.
 It is marked Lento, con duolo.
 The piece was given the nickname Héroïde-élégiaque by the composer himself.
 It is very different from his other Hungarian Rhapsodies, as it does not follow the intro - lassan - friska structure and can be viewed as the darkest and most melancholic of the set.
-It was later arranged for orchestra.
+It was composed in 1847 and later arranged for orchestra.

 Sources of the melodies

 The tunes in this rhapsody originate from a Hungarian dance by József Kossovits, entitled Hősi elégia.